Skip to main content

 Spawning a Mission from Chat

-When a task is too large for a single chat session, escalate it to a Mission without losing context.
+When a task is too large for a single chat session, escalate to a Mission without losing context.

 1